Abdul Sattar Afghani

 Abdul Sattar Afghani (عبدالستار افغانی; 6 July 1930 – 4 November 2006) was a politician from Karachi, Pakistan.
 He was twice elected Mayor of Karachi and once an elected member of the National Assembly of Pakistan (MNA).

 Background

 Afghani had Persian-speaking Afghan Tajik heritage; his ancestors migrated from Jalalabad, Afghanistan, and settled in Bombay and Karachi.
-Afghani's family were residents of Karachi's Lyari neighourhood, living near the Pathan Mosque in Moosa Lane.
+Afghani's family were residents of Karachi's Lyari neighbourhood, living near the Pathan Mosque in Moosa Lane.
 His uncle wanted him to join the Indian National Congress youth wing, but Maulana Maudoodi convinced him to join Jamaat e Islami instead.
 His mother tongue was Persian, but he was also fluent in other local languages such as Sindhi, Balochi, Gujarati and Pashto.
 He was an alumnus of the University of Karachi.

 Political career

 Mayor of Karachi

 He was first elected mayor in 1979, serving until 1983.
 He was then reelected the same year and served until 1987.
 He was known for his outspokenness for the rights of the city.
 He was arrested and removed from his office when he was leading a procession of councilors from KMC Building to the Sindh Secretariat to protest against the provincial government's decision not to part with motor-vehicle tax and property tax in favour of KMC.